-For example, cybercriminals often know some personal information about you and may gain your trust by guessing which computer operating system you have.
-Once they have your trust, they may ask for your username and password or ask you to install software so they can fix a problem.
-Do not trust unsolicited phone calls and never install or purchase software or services in this way.
+Cybercriminals often know some personal information about you.
+They may gain your trust by guessing which computer operating system you have.
+They may request your username and password or ask you to install software so they can fix a problem.
+Do not trust unsolicited phone calls, and never use this method to install or purchase software or services.